See how I've helped others reach their goals.

 Whether full-time or contract, I love working with a team.

 My freelance, agency, non-profit, and in-house experiences all share a common thread—I've loved working within teams.
-Even as a freelancer, I get excited to be on a team with my client.
-Currently, I'm the Art Director for Resound, where I lead design and get to shape brands.
-Previously, I was the Art Director for Frontiers, a humanitarian non-profit, where I championed design thinking among the ranks.
+Even as a freelancer I get excited to be on a team with my client.
+Currently I'm the Art Director for Resound, where I lead design and get to shape brands.
+Previously I was the Art Director for Frontiers, a humanitarian non-profit, where I championed design thinking among the ranks.
 Before that I was the Senior User Experience Designer at meltmedia, where I collaborated on websites and mobile apps.

 How did this all start?

 One time I made a truly ugly jewelry box for my mother.
 I sat in my high school art class thinking about how much of a disaster this latest ceramic project was.
 At that moment I realized that even though I loved to make things, I didn't want to be an artist.
-Then, I found out my school offered an 'advertising art' class (I know, very Mad Men sounding) and my eyes were opened to a place where my imagination could solve problems.
+Then, I found out my school offered an 'advertising art' class (I know, very Mad Men sounding) and my eyes were opened to a profession in which my imagination could solve problems.
 I went on to study at the College of Design at Arizona State University, content to spend my waking hours (and some of my 'I really should be sleeping' hours) in the studio.
 In 2009, after four years of intense Bauhaus-inspired training, I received a B.S. in Visual Communication Design.

 Extroverted, intuitive, and opinionated (in a good way).